JCMSK/2022_JCW/README.md

       ![](./figures/maastricht_buses.png)
     - On foot: You can walk through downtown and enjoy the athmosphere!
       ![](./figures/maastricht_walking.png)
   - How to get to [QMSKI](https://qmski.org/): Take the train from Maastricht to Noordwijk.
 We recommended to transfers in Eindhoven and Den Haag (not Amsterdam).
 The trip takes about 3h30'.
-If you are on a short budget, we recommend to book a hotel room for Sat/Sun, and travel on Sunday
+If you are on a budget, we recommend to book a hotel room for Sat/Sun, and travel on Sunday
 - Reimbursements:
   - Form: coming soon
   - Where to ask questions: coming soon